 The following points are mandatory requirements for Test Cases.

 At least one test case should be provided for every technology-specific technique.
 Multiple test cases may be provided for a technique.

 Metadata must exist about each test case detailing the following:

-Test cases must have a testable statement that describes the issue to examine and can be answered as true or false.
+A testable statement that describes the issue to examine and can be answered as true or false.